Calculation of Zoom Factor, Minimal and Maximal Focal Length

 α = arctan[l/(2f)]

-l is the sensor width, height or diagonal, α is the according angle.
+l is the sensor width, height or diagonal, f is the focal length α is the according angle.

 Crop Factor, Standard Format, Sensor Size